liufeng2317/ADFWI/docs/version-plans/bv1.2/README.md

 - Use 5-shot, 10-iteration, `checkpoint_segments=10` as the current throughput
   stress baseline; it remains stable and only slightly slower per iteration than the 3-shot run.
+- Do not continue the shot-count sweep for now; use the existing 3-shot and 5-shot full-case gates to validate concrete code or workflow optimizations.